zhongwencool/ecron/README.md

     * Delete old key in ets.
     * Determine the next time in the future to run this command and place it back on the ets at that time value.

-Additionally, this ecron also collect the MFA latest 16 results and execute times, you can observer by `ecron:statistic(Name)`.
+Additionally, this ecron also collect the MFA latest 16 results and execute times, you can observe by `ecron:statistic(Name)`.

 ## Proper Test